mnets/pymnet/doc/tutorial/networktypes.rst

     >>> net[1][2] = 1

-These to ways are equivalent, but the difference will become important when we move on to networks that are not monoplex anymore.
+These two ways are equivalent, but the difference will become important when we move on to networks that are not monoplex anymore.
 You can also add edges between nodes that you have not explicitly created, and in this case, the missing nodes are created automatically:

 .. code-block:: python